-This is my new collection of interior photography images.
-I have put together this selection of 12 images for my interior photographer web page to represent a variety of my pictures of interior spaces.
+This is an old collection of interior photography images.
+I have not had time to update the images which is on my list of jobs to do!
+I put together this selection of 12 images for my interior photographer web page to represent a variety of my pictures of interior spaces.
+The most recent photo was taken in 2016.

 I hope that you like my selection of interior photography work, and I look forward to hearing from you and helping you whatever your enquiry may be.